berberto/NT_vertex/README.md

 	- maybe SIMD enable some of the functions? how does that work with the `gil` stuff?

 3. `plotting`:
-	- move functions to produce videos there?
 	- `try...except` for `ffmpeg` first
+	- **make video with the animation function**, to make it faster and avoid the creation of so many pictures.

 6. **Everywhere** (all the necessary classes):
 	- add constructors that take info from files